 Consideration for the social, economic and environmental impacts of a building is intrinsic to rhp’s early design process, and at the forefront of our thinking throughout the project life.
 Early stage environmental modelling enables us to offer performance certainty for our proposed design routes, and we also aim to future-proof buildings, giving them the flexibility to be adapted over time in response to changes in climate, demand for new sources of energy, and developments in technology.

 To keep up-to-date with emergent technology, environmental insights and approaches, we run a programme of specialist talks from guest speakers, and encourage our staff to attend external sustainability-related courses and seminars.
 We also have a dedicated sustainability team, who research and share information on environmental design via in-house design guides, staff seminars and technical consultations.
-The team is headed up by associate Alex Reeve, who – as a BREEAM ‘Accredited Professional’ with an MSc in Environmental Design & Engineering – also provides expert advice and guidance for rhp projects undergoing a full BREEAM environmental assessment.
+The team is headed up by architect Patrick Osborne, who – as a Certified Passivhaus Designer with an MSc in Environmental and Energy Studies in Architecture – also provides expert advice and guidance for rhp projects to assist in achieving low energy and sustainable designs.

 rhp is committed to reducing environmental impact of the use of energy and natural resources within our own studios and is accredited under ISO 14001.